Kardashian effect: Florida woman says Trump commuted her sentence after plea from Alice Johnson

 Trump has worked outside the traditional pardon process usually overseen by the Justice Department, appearing to favor cases that catch his attention.

-Kardashian West’s fight for Johnson’s release from prison even became a prominent plotline on the reality show
+Kardashian West’s fight for Johnson’s release from prison even became a prominent plotline on the reality show "Keeping Up with the Kardashians," including an interaction with Trump.

 Negron’s family drove roughly four hours in the middle of the night to pick her up from prison, saying Wednesday they were too overjoyed to sleep.